appie2go/Testing.GraphStoreApi/readme.md

 ```

+There is no contract.
+So, you can post any object you like.
+As long as it's valid JSON.

-You may post to anything endpoint you like.
+You may also post to any endpoint you like.
 The endpoint is a variable.
 So, you may post to:
 * https://hostname:8443/apples
 * https://hostname:8443/foobar
 * https://hostname:8443/johhny